kalimero0411/fastakit/README.md

 	--rna_dna	Convert RNA to DNA / DNA to RNA (Default = no conversion) --min_max_seq #,#	Minimum/Maximum sequence size (e.g. 10,50 ; 0 to ignore)
 	--check	Check if FASTA file is single line
+	--fullprot	Return only ORFs/proteins with start and stop codons --ignorestart	Ignore start codon when getting ORFs
 	-t | --threads #	Number of CPU threads to use (Default = 1)
 	-v | --verbose	Verbose
 	-h | --help	Display help